 Discussion and exploration of college teaching including general issues in college teaching; various teaching strategies including lectures, discussions, group work, writing assignments; course design, syllabus and test construction, and grading; integrating research and education; and job search and application strategies.
 Students will develop a portfolio to include sample assignments and a general teaching statement.
 Readings on teaching and learning and on university education.
-Enrollment is by permission of instructor.
+Instructor permission required.